Ekitji/siem/README.md

 Well configured SYSMON config to catch events that are of interest, like event.code 1, 7, 11.

 Enabled Advanced auditing for some of the Windows events.
-For an example, process creation 4688 will likely need it tuning to catch parent process and not only the parent pid.
+For an example, process creation 4688 will likely need it to catch parent process and not only the parent pid.

 ## ACL